CAGE Code Explained: UEI vs CAGE, Federal Identity, and Government Contracting

 [New Address]

-Our SAM.gov profile and CAGE code records have been updated to reflect this change.
-There is no change to our Unique Entity ID (UEI) or our primary SIC/NAICS classification.
+Our SAM.gov profile and related location records have been updated to reflect this change.
+There is no change to our Unique Entity ID (UEI) or to our primary SIC/NAICS classification unless otherwise noted.

-Please ensure this updated location is reflected in all active Ship-To and Pay-To instructions for Contract #[Contract Number].
+Please ensure this updated location is reflected in all applicable Ship-To, Pay-To, or contract administration records for Contract #[Contract Number].

 Why This Matters Long-Term